 6 Themed Gardens to Explore

-Trendy Garden is inspired by the creative vibe of Seongsu, and if you want to explore the area beyond the festival, check out my [detailed Seongsu-dong Shopping Guide] for the best flagship stores and Korean fashion brands.
+Trendy Garden is inspired by the creative vibe of Seongsu, and if you want to explore the area beyond the festival, check out my Seoul Forest Shopping Guide for the best flagship stores and Korean fashion brands.

 Character Pop-up Garden features Pokémon, Kakao Friends, and LEGO collaborations.